 Oats are one of those amazing ingredients that can be used in so many ways.
 You can make oatmeal, oat flour, oat milk, and the list goes on.
 Oatly Oat Milk is a great dairy-free option for those who are lactose intolerant or simply trying to reduce their dairy intake.
 It's also great if you're vegan because it provides some important nutrients that aren't found in other plant-based milk.
 In this post, I'm going to show you how to make oat milk at home.
 It's really easy and only takes a few minutes!
 So let's get started.

 Oat milk is a great dairy-free alternative to cow's milk.
 It's high in fiber and has a nutty flavor.
 Making oat milk is easy, and it only takes a few minutes.

 Here's how to do it.

 We use milk every single day of our lives, from our morning granola to the bechamel sauce.
 Homemade Oat Milk is by far the cheapest and fastest plant-based homemade milk option.

-We like that this recipe is super adjustable, and perfect for your smoothies.
+We like that this oatly recipe is super adjustable, and perfect for your smoothies.
 You can make it creamier, sweeter or flavor infused.
 We love using the unsweetened version for recipes such as Vegan mashed potatoes and Vegan Bechamel Sauce.

 It requires 2 ingredients, 5 minutes, and a blender.